 The down cow was two-and-a-half years old and heavily in calf.
 The owner reported that she was staggering around three days prior and went down yesterday.
 The cow was still eating and drinking at this time.

 On physical examination, she was bright, alert, responsive, tachypnoeic (respiratory rate 70), hyperthermic (rectal temperature 41°C) with tacky pink/injected mucous membranes and a distended abdomen.
 She was very sensitive to touch, displayed mild muscle tremors and had flaccid paralysis, although she would attempt standing up.

 Haematology of this cow revealed a hyperfibrinogenaemia indicating an inflammatory response and a PCR for BEFV was negative.

 Biochemistry showed a marked elevation in both aspartate aminotransferase (AST) and creatinine kinase (CK).
 Beta-hydroxybutyrate (BHB) was markedly elevated and the haptoglobin was high.

 These results indicated significant muscle damage most likely due to recumbency, severe ketosis and an inflammatory process.

 As paspalum staggers was the most likely differential, the owner was advised to remove all cattle from the ergot-infested pasture and top the ergot infected paspalum using a slasher.

 The district veterinarian revisited the property on 30 April.
-Despite the down cow having been lifted with a tractor daily, administered intramuscular injections of anti-inflammatories (Tolfedine) and antibiotics (oxytetracycline) daily for five days she showed no signs of improvement 10 days later and was humanely euthanised and a post mortem performed.
+Despite the down cow having been lifted with a tractor daily, administered intramuscular injections of anti-inflammatories (Tolfedine) and antibiotics (oxytetracycline) daily for five days she showed no signs of improvement 10 days later and was humanely euthanased and a post-mortem performed.

 During this time another cow was found down, however this second animal was able to self-ambulate after being lifted with the tractor.
 The other cow's clinical signs had resolved by the time of this visit.